Sticker shock may be a side effect if you buy 'combination drugs'

-OMAHA, NEBRASKA — It's a price tag that would give anyone sticker shock: $14,213.99 for a 90-day supply of generic acid reflux medication.
+OMAHA, Neb. — It's a price tag that would give anyone sticker shock: $14,213.99 for a 90-day supply of generic acid reflux medication.

 But when Suzanne Luttig picks up the prescription for the drug, Zegerid, she pays only $24.

 The catch?
-Luttig, a full-time professional photographer in Omaha, Nebraska, works an extra 25 hours a week at a local bank primarily to help pay for the medication she says she cannot do without.
+Luttig, a full-time professional photographer in Omaha, works an extra 25 hours a week at a bank primarily to help pay for the medication, which she says she cannot do without.

 "Because I have health insurance with my employer, I am able to be covered for this medication," said Luttig, who provided NBC News with a receipt for her pharmacy medication.
 "I would not be able to get it if I didn't have insurance."